kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

 ###

 ##
-## WARNING: ALPHA VERSION, ONLY SUITEABLE FOR BUG HUNTING!!
+## WARNING: ALPHA VERSION, ONLY SUITABLE FOR BUG HUNTING!!
 ##

 ##